Brazil Supreme Court justice orders investigation of Elon Musk over fake news and obstruction

 “These are the most draconian demands of any country on Earth!” he later wrote.

-Musk had not published de Moraes' demands as of late Sunday and prominent blocked accounts remained so, indicating X had yet to act based on Musk's previous pledges.
+Musk had not published de Moraes' demands as of Monday morning and prominent blocked accounts remained so, indicating X had yet to act based on Musk's previous pledges.

 Moraes' decision warned against doing so, saying each blocked account that X eventually reactivates will entail a fine of 100,000 reais ($20,000) per day, and that those responsible will be held legally to account for disobeying a court order.